James E. Gunn: Writing

 Gunn became a professional writer in 1947 when he wrote a play produced by the University of Kansas, Thy Kingdom Come, then wrote newspaper articles and radio scripts.

 Although he considered moving to New York to become a playwright, he began his career as a science fiction writer in 1949, making his first short story sale to Thrilling Wonder Stories.
 He has had nearly 100 stories published in magazines and anthologies and has written 28 books and edited 10.
 Many of his stories and books have been reprinted around the world.

 In 1948, Gunn wrote his first science fiction, ten short stories, and published nine from 1949 to 1952 as "Edwin James", a pseudonym derived from his full name James Edwin Gunn.
 The first two in print, "Communications" and "Paradox" (the first sale), were published in September and October 1949 by editor Sam Merwin in Startling Stories and Thrilling Wonder Stories respectively.
 Gunn's master's thesis, a critical analysis of the genre, was also published in a professional magazine.
 His novels were first published by Gnome Press in 1955, Star Bridge, written by Gunn and Jack Williamson, and This Fortress World.

 Scribner's published Gunn's novel The Listeners in 1972 and it was runner-up for the first annual John W. Campbell Memorial Award for Best Science Fiction Novel.
 Carl Sagan called it "one of the very best fictional portrayals of contact with extraterrestrial intelligence ever written."
 According to the publisher of a 2004 edition, "this book predicted and inspired the creation of the Search for Extraterrestrial Intelligence (SETI)—the organization dedicated to the search for extraterrestrial life."

 In 1996, Gunn wrote a Star Trek novel that was a novelization of "The Joy Machine", an unproduced episode of the first Star Trek series that was scripted by Theodore Sturgeon.

 Personal life and death

 Gunn married Jane Frances Anderson on February 6, 1947, at Danforth Chapel in Lawrence, Kansas.
 They had two sons, Christopher, born in 1949, and Kevin, born in 1954.
 Christopher died on St. Patrick's Day, 2005.
 Jane died September 27, 2012.
-Kevin is still living.
+They were survived by Kevin.

 Gunn died in Lawrence, Kansas, on the morning of December 23, 2020, at age 97 of natural causes after a brief hospitalization.